supervisely/developer-portal/app-development/basics/add-public-app.md

 After the release is created, you can find the application in the [Private apps tab of the ecosystem](https://dev.supervise.ly/ecosystem/private).

 {% hint style="info" %}
-For collective development you need to add `RELEASE_TOKEN` variable to your `~/supervisely.env` file.
+For development in a team you need to add `RELEASE_TOKEN` variable to your `~/supervisely.env` file.
+You can find `RELEASE_TOKEN` for Supevisely team in the slack: [message](https://deepsystems.slack.com/archives/CV28AA11P/p1687854996974239)
 {% endhint %}

 ### Releasing the app to the public

 When you are ready to release your app to the public, you need to create a public app.
 To do so you need to follow the steps described in the [steps 1 to 3](#step-1-create-a-repository) of this tutorial.
-All the private releases created in the previous step will be deleted and you will no longer be able to create releases via CLI tool.
+After the app is released to the public you will no longer be able to create releases via CLI tool.

+{% hint style="info" %}
+Do not forget to add the app to the [README_v2](https://github.com/supervisely-ecosystem/repository/blob/master/README_v2.md).
+It is needed for back-compatibility with older versions of Supervisley instances.
+You may check that your app is released on older instances by checking that app is available on the instance from [this message](https://deepsystems.slack.com/archives/CV28AA11P/p1687854996974239).
+{% endhint %}

 ### Developing new features